whonik/whonik/README.md

-- 👋 Hi, I’m Nikhil
+- 👋 Hi, I’m Nik
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning Computer Security
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on Nothing for now
+- 💞️ I’m looking to collaborate on Nothing as of now...
 - 📫 How to reach me guess we will find out..

 <!---